Azure/azure-docs-sdk-dotnet/api/overview/azure/storage.md

 The Azure Storage client libraries for .NET offer a convenient interface for making calls to Azure Storage.
 For more information about Azure Storage, see [Introduction to Azure Storage](/azure/storage/common/storage-introduction).

-The latest version of the Azure Storage client library is version 12.x.
-Microsoft recommends using version 12.x for new applications.

-If you cannot update existing applications to version 12.x, then Microsoft recommends using version 11.x.

 ## Libraries for data access

+The latest version of the Azure Storage client library for data access is version 12.x.x.
+Microsoft recommends using version 12.x.x for new applications.

+If you cannot update existing applications to version 12.x.x, then Microsoft recommends using version 11.x.x.

-### Version 12.x
+### Version 12.x.x

-The version 12.x client libraries for .NET are part of the Azure SDK for .NET.
+The version 12.x.x client libraries for .NET are part of the Azure SDK for .NET.
 The source code for the Azure Storage client libraries for .NET is available on [GitHub](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/storage).

-Use the following version 12.x libraries to work with blobs, files, and queues:
+Use the following version 12.x.x libraries to work with blobs, files, and queues:

 | Library | Reference | Package | Source |
 |----------------------------------------|-------------------------------------------------------------|-----------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|